-These are some of the issues we tackled at our Third Trust & Safety Meetup last week.
-Featuring a panel of top experts from some of the largest online communities in the world, we talked about the challenges of securing an online marketplace, as well as what they are doing to try to combat fraud, and what still needs to be done.
+These are some of the issues surrounding online marketplaces we tackled at our Third Trust & Safety Meetup last week.
+Featuring a panel of top experts from some of the largest online marketplaces in the world, we talked about the challenges of securing an online marketplace, as well as what they are doing to try to combat fraud, and what still needs to be done.

 Our panel included: